Overview of a DUI Case

 You Have Two Cases

-If you have been arrested for DUI in El Dorado County, you have two problems – A DMV problem and a criminal court problem.
-The DMV and the Court process are separate and each must be fought independently.
-The DMV case relates to your CA driving privilege and whether your license will be returned, suspended, or revoked.
-The Court case deals with punishment for the crime of DUI and may include jail time, fines, alcohol education classes, license suspensions, probation, vehicle impound, installation of an ignition interlock device or a combination of these things.
-Sentencing enhancements may increase punishment and length of license suspension.
+If you are arrested for DUI, you have two problems – A DMV problem and a criminal court problem.
+The DMV and Court processes are separate, and each must be fought independently.
+The DMV case relates to your CA driving privilege and license suspension.
+The Court case deals with DUI punishment and may include jail, fines, DUI classes, license suspensions, formal probation, vehicle impound, installation of an ignition interlock or a combination of these things.
+Sentencing enhancements increases punishment.

 DMV License Suspension v Court License Suspension

-There are two ways your driving privilege in CA can be suspended.
-If you lose or default on the DMV hearing, a 4 month to 1 year suspension can occur.
-If you get convicted in court, it will trigger a 6 month to 2 year suspension.
-In some cases your license can be revoked for up to 10 years.
-If you were not on DUI probation at the time you got arrested, in most 1st offense cases you are eligible for a work restricted license after 30 days, on a 2nd offense after 90 days, and 3rd offense after 180 days.
+There are two ways your CA driving privilege can be suspended.
+If you lose or default on the DMV hearing, a 4 month to 1-year suspension can occur.
+If you get convicted in court, it will trigger a 6 month to 2-year suspension.
+In some cases, your license can be revoked.
+In most cases, you will be able to get your license reinstated immediately with the installation of an ignition interlock device.

 Important – DMV Hearing Date MUST BE SET Within 10 days of arrest

-To get a DMV hearing you must actually call DMV to request a hearing, it is not automatically set for you.
-It is your responsibility to set your DMV hearing within 10 days of the arrest.
-If you do not request a hearing within 10 days, your license will automatically be suspended 30 days after your arrest for a period of 4 months on a first offense and 1 year for a 2nd or 3rd offense, a refusal, Under 21 or DUI probation violation.
+To get a DMV hearing you must call DMV to request a hearing, it is not automatically set for you.
+If you do not request a hearing within 10 days, your license will automatically be suspended 30 days after your arrest.
 The number to call to set your DMV hearing is on your Temp License/Notice of Suspension.
-(Usually Pink Paper)

-After you are released from jail, you are given a court date for your arraignment in EL Dorado County.
-Arraignment is where the government tells you the charges and potential punishment you face.
-If you have never been to court as a defendant and are uncomfortable in a room full of strangers, this can be embarrassing and time consuming.
-If you hire an attorney, your attorney can appear for you so you never have to go to court.
-If you don’t hire an attorney, you must appear at your first court date or a warrant will be issued.
-Don’t confuse your court date with your DMV Hearing date.
+After you are released from jail, you are given a court date for your arraignment.
+Arraignment is where you are told about the charges and punishment you face.
+If you hire an attorney, they can appear for you, so you don’t have to go to court.
+If you don’t get an attorney, you must appear at your first court date or a warrant will issue.

 Why Innocent People Get Arrested

-Innocent people get arrested because when you admit to drinking, smoking marijuana, taking prescription drugs or an officer smells alcohol on your breath the cop can’t let you go even if you blow under the legal limit or pass the roadside field sobriety tests.
-He can’t let you go because if he does and you crash and kill someone his department will get sued and his career just ended.
-The cop isn’t going to risk his career on you and that is why innocent people get arrested.
-If you admit to drinking, smoking marijuana, or taking prescription drugs you can pass the field sobriety tests and blow under the legal limit and you’ll still get arrested.
+Innocent people get arrested because when you admit to drinking, smoking marijuana, or taking prescription drugs.
+The cop, because of liability, cannot let you go even if you pass the tests.
+If you admit to drinking, smoking marijuana, or taking prescription drugs you can pass all the tests and you will still get arrested.

 Why You Need An Attorney

 Most people think they don’t have a chance to beat a DUI because of bad facts, an accident, a high blood alcohol level, it’s the cop’s word against their word, or because friends tell them they don’t have a chance.
-In most cases, people including attorneys who tell you to plead guilty aren’t giving you the best advice.
 You must aggressively challenge the government’s case because the government makes mistakes, innocent people do get arrested for DUI, and the government has the burden to prove the case against you.

 The Government Makes Mistakes

 The government has the burden to prove the case against you.
 Since most people plead guilty to DUI charges the police and government lab get sloppy because few people challenge their methods.
 An experienced DUI attorney will find the problems in the government’s case and use those to negotiate a non-dui related charge or dismissal of the case.
-I’ve had tough and high Blood Alcohol Concentration (BAC) cases get reduced or dismissed because the police illegally stopped my client, the officer was fired or in trouble, a witness was unavailable, the blood was drawn in expired blood tubes, the lab technician wasn’t qualified, the breath calibration solution was expired or a 15 minute observation period wasn’t observed prior to the breath test.
-These are but a few of the reasons why what seems like a hopeless case can be won.
-For every one of my client’s that had their cases reduced or dismissed because of some problem with the government’s case, there were dozens of people who pled guilty to cases that would have been reduced or dismissed if they would have known about the problems.
+Problems include illegal stops, bad blood draw, or improper breath test procedures.
 The government is never going to tell you the problems in their case prior to you pleading guilty.
-That is why you need an experienced DUI defense attorney.

 Why Commercial/Occupational Drivers Need An Attorney